 the time Heptosh saw daylight showing around the corner, he estimated

 valley stretches before them -- an ancient city, overgrownavenues

 and boulevards draped in shrubs and creeping vines

 mountains that line the city, appear like giant bricks place atop one

-the man-made landscape towers over the city
+anotherthe man-made landscape towers over the city

-these, again, giant blocks rise into mountain peaks
+these, again, giant blocks rise into mountain peaks forming the

 geometric mountain range